ycombinator/elastic-stack-testing/playbooks/monitoring/README.md

 **Metricbeat collection**.

 Our goal is for the Stack Monitoring UI in Kibana to work regardless of which collection method is used.
-This goal can be accomplished by ensuring that the documents indexed by the internal collection method are identical in structure to those indexed by Metricbeat collection.
+This goal can be accomplished by ensuring that the documents indexed by the legacy collection method are identical in structure to those indexed by Metricbeat collection.
 The tests in this folder assert that this parity is maintained.

 **NOTE**: At this time Metricbeat collection only works for Elasticsearch, Kibana, and Beats.
 As such, this folder only